-People often overlook some important aspects of their SEO.
+People often overlook some important aspects of their Technical SEO and On page seo.
 Google’s new algorithm update can recognize image content.
 This advanced Cloud vision API can identify images to a great accuracy.
 Thus, giving content creators an advantage to avail a better ranking through image SEO.
 Image SEO has grown massively.
 There are a lot more factors to consider with the new era of technology.
 So here is an in-depth breakdown of everything you need to know to stay up-to-date.

 One of the most common types of image SEO includes alt image text ( alt text ).
 This requires you to give a relevant description of an image for any visually impaired users.
 The reason for it being descriptive is to help the page readers understand the image since it can not see it.
 Yet, recent analyses proved that alt tags are no longer one of the top image SEO factors.
 So, it’s encouraged to look into other more important factors as well.